devinekask/arduino-workshop-s22/README.md

 # Arduino Workshop

-Workshop Arduino Introduction for 2 Devine, Spring 2021.
+Workshop Arduino Introduction for 2 Devine, Spring 2022.

-In this workshop we'll cover the basics of Arduino, and move to Johnny-Five with Electron to build interactive applications combining computer and Arduino interaction.
+In this workshop we'll cover the basics of Arduino, and by using serial communication we can build interactive applications combining computer and Arduino interaction.

 ## What's Arduino?